Response to TNFD recommendations

 • • Discussed the course of action in response to the problems of plastic

-• • Strengthened production system for environmentally friendly containers
+• • Strengthened production system for environmentally conscious containers

 • • Released three paper container products (Canola Oil, Canola Oil Halfuse, and Healthy Sesame Fragrant Oil)